LarsTinnefeld/Homepage_experiment_testing/README.md

 9. [Evaluating the experiment results](#evaluation)

 ## Introduction <a name="business_understanding"></a>
 A software company is looking for ways to increase the purchase rate of their product.
 Currently, there is a 7-day trial where users can use the software for free.
 After these seven days the user would need to pay for a license to further use the application.
 One suggestion to archieve this is to upgrade the homepage by emphasizing the 7-day-trial advertisement more prominently, so that there is a lower chance that visitors of the webpage are overlooking this option.
+The exercise was part of the Udacity Data Science Nanodegree program.

 ## Objectives <a name="objectives"></a>
 One objective is to estimate how long the sample gathering must be in order to have enough sample sizes to validate the test results.
-The other goal of this case study is to analyze if the webpage upgrade has enough impact and statistical significance to call a success and therefore deploy the change.
+The other goal of this case study is to analyze if the webpage upgrade has enough impact and statistical significance to increase the downloads and license purchases.
+A significant increase would mean a success of the updated webpage and the modification should be deployed.

 ## Data <a name="data"></a>
 The data were provided by Udacity.